terkelg/prompts/readme.md

 ### Single Prompt

 Prompt with a single prompt object.
-Returns object with the response.
+Returns an object with the response.

 ```js
 const prompts = require('prompts');